-This easy Pad Thai recipe tastes just as good (or better!) as anything I’ve had in a restaurant.
-Plus it’s easy to make and customize with whatever ingredients and spice level you love!
-Chicken, steak, pork, shrimp, tofu and veggie-only options included below.
+This homemade Pad Thai recipe is easy to make, tossed with a fresh and sweet and tangy sauce, and customizable with whatever protein, veggies, and spice level you prefer.
+(Chicken, steak, pork, shrimp, tofu and veggie-only options included below.)

 Pad Thai Ingredients: